NBrentASU/NBrent/docs/Actuator_API.md

 ## Code Handling

-Since there are no i
+Since there are no actuator messages other than errors, all retransmissions take priority

 When Actuator Subsystem receives a message, the following is the protocol for handling:

-1. Identify start and begin copying it to array for retransmission
+1. Copy incoming message to array to check if it fits API format / is valid
 2. After message is copied to array, check begin error check
 3. When no errors for bytes 1-3, check receiver address: